mytchallb/resources.mytchall.dev/Readme.md

 Could make a simple Astro front-end to generate resource .md files with a nice drag/drop layout.

 Transform images on build with unique filename

+Could make this a SPA with router, so no page reloading + would remember scroll position on going back a page.